decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 **Validity (leader is non-faulty then output is its input, otherwise may be $\bot$)**:
-The first part follows from the first round and the second from an easy induction showing that nobody sends a message other than the leader's input.
+The first part follows from round 1; the second follows by induction, showing that no party sends any message other than the leader’s input.

 **Non-uniform Agreement (all non-faulty output same value)**:
 It is useful to reason in terms of message chains: if some party sends a value in round $r$, then some party must have sent that value in round $r-1$, which in turn must have come from a send in round $r-2$, and so on—tracing back to the leader’s initial message in round $1$.
-Each link in the chain is a distinct sender, since parties send a value at most once.
+Each link in the chain is a distinct sender; since parties send a value at most once.

 *Case 1.* No non-faulty party receives a value during the entire protocol.
 Then all output ⊥.

 *Case 2.* Some non-faulty party receives a value before the final round.
 It forwards the value, ensuring that by the next round, all non-faulty parties receive it and output the same value.

 *Case 3.* A non-faulty party first receives a value in the final round $k$.
 This message is the end of a chain of length $k$:
-– If $k = f+1$, the chain must include at least one non-faulty sender.
+- If $k = f+1$, the chain must include at least one non-faulty sender.
 By Case 2, all non-faulty parties will have received the value by the end.
 – If $k = n-1$, the chain must include all other parties.
 This implies all others are faulty, so agreement among the single non-faulty party is trivial.

 Thus, in all cases, all non-faulty parties output the same value, completing the proof.